anna-lbdv/concurrent-job-scheduler/README.md

 # Concurrent Job Scheduler

-A lightweight, concurrent job scheduling service written in pure Java (no Spring).
 It accepts jobs via a REST API, executes them based on defined schedules, and guarantees resilience with features like exponential backoff retries, timeouts, and backpressure handling.

 ## Build and Run